-To help students to draw connections in their learning of science and mathematics with the real world, teachers have expressed their excitement for the ClickView TV Guide to access and capture the best free-to-air educational programmes that air every fortnight.
+To help students to draw connections in their learning of science and mathematics with the real world, teachers have expressed their excitement for the ClickView TV Guide to access and capture the best free-to-air educational programs that air every fortnight.

-If anything, be sure to tap into the STEAM-specific curriculum-mapped resources available via ClickView, with programmes such as ‘Atom Bond’ for secondary students, or the ‘Bitesize Coding and Computing’ series for primary school students.
+If anything, be sure to tap into the STEAM-specific curriculum-mapped resources available via ClickView, with programs such as ‘Atom Bond’ for secondary students, or the ‘Bitesize Coding and Computing’ series for primary school students.